Arizona & New Mexico

 Arizonans and New Mexicans are increasingly feeling the effects of diabetes.
 Today, nearly 700,000 Arizonans and 222,000 New Mexicans have diabetes - that's almost 1 million people across the two states!
 The American Diabetes Association can provide resources for you and your family about all types of diabetes as well as information for caregivers and others affected indirectly by the disease.

-The American Diabetes Association's Phoenix office is committed to educating our communities about how to Stop Diabetes and supporting those living with the disease.
+The American Diabetes Association's Arizona & New Mexico office is committed to educating our communities about how to Stop Diabetes and supporting those living with the disease.

 We are here to help!

 The Phoenix office serves Arizona and New Mexico.

 Check out the latest updates and event information in our Spring Newsletter.